Brief · foreign policy and war powers

 Restrictions.
 Geographic, target-class, and operation-type limits that the 2001 AUMF has been read past.

 Implementation complexity.
-Replacing the 2001 AUMF requires consensus on operations that span multiple theaters, multiple agencies, and multiple administrations of differing political character.
+Repealing or replacing the 2001 AUMF requires consensus on operations that span multiple theaters, multiple agencies, and multiple administrations of differing political character.
 Each administration has its own preferences about flexibility versus constraint.

 Executive branch resistance.
-The executive branch (across both parties’ administrations) has generally opposed sharply constraining AUMF replacement.
-The institutional preference is for broader authority.
+The executive branch (across both parties’ administrations) has generally opposed sharply constraining AUMF reform.
+The institutional preference is for broader authority, and the 2001 AUMF is the broadest authority available.

 Legislative bandwidth.
-AUMF reform competes with other legislative priorities for floor time and political capital.
-It tends to advance when adjacent foreign-policy crises raise its salience.
+AUMF reform competes with other priorities for floor time and political capital.
+It tends to advance when adjacent foreign-policy crises raise its salience — as the Iraq-AUMF repeals did, riding the must-pass NDAA rather than moving as standalone bills.

 Specific operations.
-Operations against specific groups (al-Shabaab, AQAP, ISIS) create constituencies — both supportive (continued operations) and constraining (targeted critics) — that complicate a clean reform.
+Operations against specific groups (al-Shabaab, AQAP, ISIS) create constituencies — both supportive and constraining — that complicate a clean repeal of the authority those operations rely on.

 What to watch

-• Civilian casualty data and reporting.
-Ongoing implementation of recent reforms; affects political environment for AUMF debate.
+- Civilian casualty data and reporting.
+Ongoing implementation of recent reporting reforms; affects the political environment for the remaining debate.

 Bottom line